hlissnake/resume/README-bnz.md

 * #### Loan Workflow System By Extjs
 	* Financial system for Agriculture Bacnk of China.
 Used Extjs framework for rich interaction front end development.
-	* Responsible for components library, to help java developer use Extjs easily.
-Used JSP customize tag to wrap javascript code in server page.
-We got this idea from ASP.NET server page component;
+	* Built components library, to help java developer use Extjs easily.
+Used JSP customize tag to wrap javascript code in server page;
 	* Great knowledge on Extjs OOP design pattern, Developed Extjs components' extensions for customize features

 * #### HTML5 WebApps on Mobile
 	* Took charge in several innovative HTML5 SPAs built in Alibaba hybrid webview:

 	* ##### Online gambling (Demos in portfolio below):
-	    * A successful game allow users to compete by betting, last for several months in high PV/UV.
 		* Responsible for SPA designed, HTML5, CSS3 features and 'Finite State Machine' algorithm to manage the states and lifecycle.
 		* Used significant CSS3 3d transform to enhanced the animation effects.